Types of Objectives

 Sometimes you have to reinvent yourself, and if you do not, others will.
 If you see that your customers do not want to drive a car themselves anymore, you will need to have “Innovate” Objectives to make autonomous driving possible.

-An Objectives should meet the following criteria for it to qualify as an Objective:
+Firstly, we need to understand the important criteria of an Objectives.
+It should meet the following criteria for it to qualify as an Objective:

 Objectives tell you where to go, so make sure the Objective sets a clear direction.
 Having a direction also helps you to focus your efforts.
 Things that fall outside of the scope of the Objectives, should be said no to.
 Though directional can result in the Objective being a bit vague, that is ok as the Key Results will specify it.